CharlesSS07/blender-python-nodes/README.md

   2. make ai-augmented art directly in blender

-  3. demonstrate societal changing capicy of dfs
+  3. enable anyone to create high-quality visuals with little-to no monetary investment of their own